kryptx/palmetto/README.md

 * [Standard Identity Values](#standard-identity-values)

 ## Introduction and Discussion
-Palmetto is a delegated authentication standard being created for use in applications.
+Palmetto is an experimental delegated authentication standard being created for use in applications.

 ### Problem Statement